itcarroll/itcarroll.github.io/index.md

 | **Ph.
 D. in Ecology, Evolution, and Marine Biology** | 2006 -- 2012 |
 | *University of California at Santa Barbara (UCSB)*   |              |

-Prof. Roger Nisbet advised dissertation on stochastic modeling of biodiversity maintenance.
+Dissertation on stochastic modeling of biodiversity maintenance advised by Prof. Roger Nisbet.
 Research grants awarded by UC Reserve System, UCSB Graduate Division, and American Phycological Society.
 Project required computations performed on a 110 MPI node cluster in the